FIRE Guide to Freelancer Protection

 • Red Listnot approved by FIRE: consistently unprotective.
 Not there and no progress

-The evaluation will use objective and evidence-based criteria that hold any publisher or broadcaster to the same standard as their peers, allowing them to meet the criteria if they choose to.
+The evaluation uses objective and evidence-based criteria that hold any publisher or broadcaster to the same standard as their peers, allowing them to meet the criteria if they choose to.

-The pilot Guide will rely on three main sources of evidence:
+The pilot Guide relies on three main sources of evidence:

 • documents derived from FIRE’s experience facilitating stories with particular outlets